An idyllic high plateau at 2,000 metres

 Impressive year-round

-Reaching the high plateau: how to get to Plätzwiese
+How to get to Plätzwiese high plateau

 You can also reach Plätzwiese easily by public transport: